psynteract/psynteract-docs/usage-wait.md

 ## OpenSesame

-To synchronize clients running OpenSesame, include the `await` item in your experiment.
+To synchronize clients running OpenSesame, include the `wait` item in your experiment.
 It ensures that each client will pause when the item is reached, and continue only if all other clients have also arrived at the same point in the experiment.

 ## Python

-A connection's **`await`** method can be used to pause until an arbitrary criterion is met on part of all connected clients.
+A connection's **`wait`** method can be used to pause until an arbitrary criterion is met on part of all connected clients.

 ### Parameters